London SE1 9TG

 Loveable because there's theatre, art, music, film and music.

 This building is actually worth a visit on its own.
 The outside (brutalist architecture) is so ugly and special at the same time, you just have to see it.
 So when in the neighbourhood just step by and drink/eat something at the cosy food hall (they've put many efforts into renovating the interior).

 London W2 3XA

 and their new extension Serpentine Sackler Gallery (West Carriage Drive, Kensington Gardens, London W2 2AR) is only 5 minutes away.

 Loveable because every year during the summer they ask an architect to create a temporary pavilion.
 (See photos below.)

 Exhibitions are always free and they have a great shop as well (Koenig Books).
-The Serpentine Galleries are located in Kensington Gardens, so it's really nice to go there during summer and have a drink at the pavilion's bar.
+The Serpentine Galleries are located in Kensington Gardens (Hyde Park), so it's really nice to go there during summer and have a drink at the pavilion's bar.